The Mamre Road Precinct is within the Western Sydney Employment Area and was rezoned in June 2020.

 We are continuing to work with landowners, Penrith City Council and Government agencies to enable development in the precinct and the delivery of key infrastructure.

-Penrith City Council has exhibited a draft section 7.11 plan for the precinct.
+Penrith City Council has adopted a section 7.11 plan for the precinct.
 It establishes a funding mechanism for local infrastructure, which includes local roads, drainage and local open space.
+The NSW Government introduced a special infrastructure contribution (SIC) to help pay for new infrastructure in the Western Sydney Aerotropolis and Mamre Road Precinct on 25 March 2022.

-The draft Aerotropolis Special Infrastructure Contribution (SIC) was on exhibition until 26 February 2021.
-The proposed SIC outlines how the cost of infrastructure in the Aerotropolis will be supported through developer contributions, including the Mamre Road Precinct.
+The draft Aerotropolis Special Infrastructure Contribution (SIC) was on exhibition until 26 February 2021, and introduced on 25 March 2022.
+The SIC outlines how the cost of infrastructure in the Aerotropolis will be supported through developer contributions, including the Mamre Road Precinct.